 * Lefkofsky says recent Groupon hires allow him to step back

-* Lefkofsky was Groupon's first investor, remains big shareholder
+* Lefkofsky was Groupon's first investor, remains big

 * Groupon shares extend losses after Lefkofsky blog update